Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 The island of Zanzibar is a relatively low-lying island in Tanzania.
 Covered with mango trees, coconut trees, coastal ferns, bananas, and tropical flowers.

-Giving this island the best outlook with more than 4, 000 species of plants.
+Providing this island with the best outlook, with more than 4,000 plant species.

-If you wish to experience snorkeling it can either be organized by travel agencies or hotels.
+If you wish to go snorkeling, it can be arranged through travel agencies or hotels.

 Northern Zanzibar

 This part of Zanzibar is covered with the evergreen rainforest.
-It has a ridge that peaks at 119 above sea level.
+It has a ridge that peaks at an elevation of 119 above sea level.

-These areas have several streams and rivers because of the altitude.
+These areas have several streams and rivers due to their elevation.

-Zanzibar offers a variety of beaches scattered in different places, which offers visitors the best opportunity to spot nesting turtles.
+Zanzibar has a variety of beaches across the archipelago, giving visitors the best opportunity to spot nesting turtles.

 The variety of coastal vegetation also provides a perfect habitat for a wealth of wildlife including Red- colobus monkeys, civets, mongoose m antelope lemures, and leopards.

-It’s not possible to see lions in Zanzibar maybe if you visit Tanzania’s Ngorongoro crater.
+It’s not possible to see lions in Zanzibar, but maybe if you visit Tanzania’s Ngorongoro Crater.

-But more than 20 species of bats and 30 species of snakes can be spotted in Zanzibar
+More than 20 bat species and 30 snake species can be spotted in Zanzibar.

 Don’t forget Zanzibar Island is home to colorful coral reefs, teeming with reef fish, sea horses, Mantis shrimp, crocodile fish, octopuses, and nudibranchs.